uranutan/my_arxiv/README.md

 -   Version 1.2.0. + initial release of iOS + Fixed share button sharePositionOrigin for iPad.

--   Version 2.0.0
+-   Version 2.0.0 (2 Mar 2021)
         + remove number of topics
-        + add job board head to home screen for J.
+        + add job board head to home screen only for J. for now.
+        + share content: reworded slightly

+## Future features
         + authors link to papers in all listed categories of a particular paper
-        + share content: reworded slightly
+        + add Math Jobs RSS to job board
+        + add intro screen to Job Board
+        + add search function
+        + favorite papers